amiraghasadeghi/skill-test-proj/README-JOURNAL-SUMMARY.txt

 ---------Initial Setup:

 Pulled the project onto my local machine and installed .NET Core 3.1 with the necessary SDKs.
 This foundational step ensured a smooth start to the development process.
-Requirement Analysis: Analyzed the Candidate Test MM Aviation documentation to understand the task of outputting a string value based on aviation standards and rules.
+Requirement Analysis: Analysed the Candidate Test MM Aviation documentation to understand the task of outputting a string value based on aviation standards and rules.
 Used a Miro board for visualisation and breakdown of the requirements, including encoding, ranges, increments, and conditions associated with each WindData parameter.
 Approach: Opted for a Test-Driven Development (TDD) approach for reliability and robustness.
 Envisioned the WindFormatter as a service provider with an interface to ensure scalability and adaptability.
 Date: 23/01/2024